A metallic vase with a small opening, holding a dried and withered plant, placed on a wooden surface with a light-colored wall in the background.

 about me:

 I am a board certified Doctor of Acupuncture, licensed in Ohio and Rhode Island.
-My work is rooted in the Hari method of Japanese Meridian Therapy, a classical system developed and taught by Takayuki Koei Kuwahara Sensei.
+My work is rooted in the Hari method of Japanese Meridian Therapy, a classical system refined and taught by Takayuki Koei Kuwahara Sensei.
 I recently returned to Providence with my husband and two daughters after living in Ohio for 12 years.

 Before becoming an acupuncturist, I worked as an architect and educator in California, Rhode Island, and Ohio.
 I earned my undergraduate degree in filmmaking and cinematography from Northwestern University, and my masters degree in architecture from the University of California at Berkeley.
 That background continues to shape my clinical work, bringing an attentive approach to recognizing patterns—whether in buildings or in bodies—and to creating treatments that support stability, flow, and long-term well-being.